Zeo312/nine-shows-deployment/README.md

 Note: This API was written using Python 3.6.4
 1. Clone the repository by copying the SSH link and running `git clone <paste_link_here>` in the directory you want to clone into
-2. Make sure you're in the cloned folder
-3. Create a python virtual environment (See https://docs.python.org/3/library/venv.html)
+2. cd into the cloned diretory, then create a python virtual environment (See https://docs.python.org/3/library/venv.html)
    <br>`python3 -m venv venv` works on mac
-4. Activate the virtualenv: `source ./venv/bin/activate`
+3. Activate the virtualenv: `source ./venv/bin/activate`
-5. Now run `pip install -r requirements.txt`
+4. Now run `pip install -r requirements.txt`
-6. Run `export FLASK_APP=app.api`
+5. Run `export FLASK_APP=app.api`
-7. Run `flask run`
+6. Run `flask run`

 Now, you should be able to post your json data to the endpoint '/processjson' on localhost like 'localhost:\<port\>/processjson'